cjacker/opensource-toolchain-bouffalo-lab/README.md

 - tools/openocd/target/tgt_e907.cfg : for E907 core of BL808
 - tools/openocd/target/tgt_c906.cfg : for C906 core of BL808

-Not like STM32, OpenOCD does not support programming BL chips directly.
-Before debugging with OpenOCD, you have to program the target device using ISP mode.
+Not like STM32, OpenOCD can NOT program BL chips directly.
+Before debugging codes run in flash with OpenOCD, you have to program the target device using ISP mode.

 After target device programmed, wire up any JTAG adapter as above table with Target device, and launch RISC-V OpenOCD as:

 ```
 riscv-openocd -f <interface config file> -f tgt_702.cfg
 ```